tomas-fryza/avr-course/Docs/HOWTO_linux.md

 5. Download and extract `Examples` folder from this [repository](https://github.com/tomas-fryza/Digital-electronics-2/archive/master.zip) to local computer.

-6. Start Visual Studio Code source code editor, open examples folder, and in `Examples/Makefile.in` file enable and/or modify Linux parameters according to your local settings:
+6. Start Visual Studio Code source code editor, open examples folder, and in `Examples/Makefile.in`  enable and/or modify Linux parameters according to your local settings:

     ```Makefile
     ## Linux